 The Enhanced Mainstream School (EMS) at Greatwood Community Primary is part of the Inclusive Education Service (IES) provision that provide an Outreach support service to pupils in mainstream schools with a Special Educational Need.
 The aim and purpose of the EMS within Greatwood, is to increase the capacity of our cluster schools to have an inclusive approach to support, cater and meet the needs of those pupils who experience Social, Emotional, Mental Health (SEMH) resulting in behaviour that challenges.

 Pupils with SEMH are well supported by the EMS.
 The provision offers an excellent contribution to the pattern of SEND provision within North Yorkshire.
-The team are passionate and committed professionals and their work is highly regarded both within the school and the local area (NYCC Mainstream Specialist Provision Review - Autumn 2016)
+The team are passionate and committed professionals and their work is highly regarded both within the school and the local area (NYCC Mainstream Specialist Provision Review - Spring 2019)

 The EMS at Greatwood is one of 9 Primary Schools across North Yorkshire who are Specialist in SEMH.
 The EMS serves a large community of 35 cluster schools in the Craven area of North Yorkshire stretching as far north as Ingleton.

 Outreach work that takes place is usually in the form of advice, support, guidance and training for staff around the pupil experiencing these difficulties and may include teaching support for the pupils in their ‘home’ mainstream school.
 We aim to up-skill the staff in our community by sharing expertise and breaking down preconceptions associated with SEMH in order to support children, their Teachers and Teaching Assistants within schools, to ensure best possible outcomes for these young people’s education.